 Economic sustainability considers the viability of farming as a stream of income.
 The National Farm Survey has consistently reported that of each of enterprises evaluated (dairy, cattle, cattle other, sheep and tillage), dairy is the most viable.
 Suckler farmers are perhaps the most at risk with family farm income (FFI) lowest at just over €9000 per year.
 This is supplemented by CAP payments but it remains the most vulnerable enterprise along with the other beef systems.

 The Common Agricultural Policy (CAP)

-Is a system of subsidies and support programmes for agriculture operated by the European Union.
-The CAP combines direct payments to farmers together with price/market supports.
-The objectives of CAP are to ensure availability of food at a reasonable price for consumers, ensure a fair standard of living for farmers, bring stability to markets, protect the environment and increase agricultural productivity.
-CAP consists of two pillars, income support and social and environmental development support.
+The CAP considers the streams of social, environmental and economic sustainability.
+It is a system of subsidies and support programmes for agriculture operated by the European Union (EU) and implemented on a national level by each member state.
+The objectives of CAP include to ensure availability of food at a reasonable price for consumers, ensure a fair standard of living for farmers, bring stability to markets, protect the environment and increase agricultural productivity.

 Green Low Carbon Agri-Environmental Scheme (GLAS)